 In the sections on nutrients below, I give you specific recommendations for supplements that may help.
 But here are some general ones:

-Lucinda recommends these general supplements for vegetarians and vegans
+Lucinda Recommends - general supplements for vegetarians & vegans

 Protein is critical for kids’ growth and is one of the building blocks that create bones, muscles, cartilage, skin, and blood.